 Facebook Pixel Tracking

 The Free Application for Federal Student Aid (FAFSA) season begins Oct.
-1 each year so students are encouraged to complete that document as soon as possible.
+1* each year so students are encouraged to complete an application as soon as possible.
 Moraine Park’s school code is 005303.

 Contact us: financialaid@morainepark.edu, (920)924-3207, or 1-800-472-4554, TTY/VP: Use Relay/VRS.